Robb Butler

-Robb-Davon Butler (born September 14, 1981) is a former American football defensive back who played one season with the San Diego Chargers of the National Football League (NFL).
+Robb-Davon Butler (born September 14, 1981) is an American former professional football defensive back who played one season with the San Diego Chargers of the National Football League (NFL).
 He was a three-year letterman in both football and track at Perry Traditional Academy in Pittsburgh, Pennsylvania.
 He earned All-State honors in football for his senior year in 1998.
 Butler played college football at Pittsburgh for two years as a cornerback.
 He then transferred to Robert Morris and played wide receiver.
 He redshirted his first season and caught 29 passes for 459 yards his second season.
-Butler converted to strong safety his senior season in 2003 and earned First-team Division I-AA All-American honors.
-After going undrafted in the 2004 NFL Draft, he signed with the Chargers.
+Butler converted to strong safety his senior season in 2003 and earned first-team Division I-AA All-American honors.
+After going undrafted in the 2004 NFL draft, he signed with the Chargers.
 He played in five games for the Chargers in 2004, recording seven total tackles and two kickoff returns.
 He later spent time with the Baltimore Ravens, Kansas City Chiefs, Kansas City Brigade, Erie RiverRats and Wheeling Wildcats.

-Early years
+Early life

 Butler was a three-year letterman at Perry Traditional Academy in Pittsburgh, Pennsylvania, where he played receiver and defensive back.
-He earned First-team Associated Press Big School All-State honors in 1998.
+He earned first-team Associated Press Big School All-State honors in 1998.
 He was named to the 1999 AAA Pennsylvania Big 33 Team, which participated in the Big 33 Classic on July 24, 1999.
 Butler was named to the 1998 Pittsburgh Post-Gazette "Fabulous 22" Team.
 He was also named to the Pittsburgh Tribune-Review/Fox Sports Pittsburgh "Terrific 25" Team.
 He gained first-team All-Pittsburgh City League recognition twice as well.

 Butler recorded 35 receptions for 631 yards his senior year and scored 14 total touchdowns, including two punt returns, two kick returns and one interception return for a touchdown.
 He accumulated six interceptions during his junior year and six interceptions in his senior season as well.
 He helped the team win the City League championship in 1997 and 1998.
 The team advanced to the PIAA Class AAA state championship game in 1997 but lost.

 Butler also lettered three years in track and field at Perry.
 He played football with future Pittsburgh Panthers teammate Rod Rutherford at Perry.

 Butler visited Pittsburgh, Maryland, Michigan State, Wisconsin and NC State before choosing Pittsburgh.
 He signed his letter of intent on February 7, 1999.